Signs you Need a Detox (and what to do about it)

 You may have heard about others doing a detox, but is it really something you need to participate in?
 It is possible that your body or mind has been giving you some subtle signs that it is time to cleanse your entire system, without realizing it.
 Here are some common signs of needing a detox.

 First of all, there are quite a few physical signs that can point toward needing a detox.
 When you have a lot of chemicals and toxins in your body, such as in your kidneys and liver, your body reacts with a number of different issues.
 These can often be linked to those toxins, which means you will feel better after detoxifying with healthier options.
 If you experience sinus problems, frequent headaches, joint and muscle aches, rashes, and digestion issues than more than likely you have toxins in your body.
 Most everyone has some amount of toxins and heavy metals in their bodies.
+This simply can’t be helped as we are surrounded by toxins and chemicals in our environment on a daily basis.
+In addition, whatever toxins are in a mother’s body can be passed down to her baby.
 However, not everyone is affected the same.
 Still, no matter the amount of toxins in your body, even a small amount is too much!
 I only listed a few symptoms of a toxic body but there are many more.
 Symptoms can eventually turn into disease and chronic illness.
 Therefore it’s best to detox on the regular to event long-term sickness.

 Some mental health disorders can also be signs of needing a detox.
 If you find yourself depressed or feeling down for no reason this may be due to toxins.
 Doing a detox can clear up brain fog as well.